tinko26/ao/docs/api/src/ao_sys/ao_counter.h.md

 void ao_counter_wait_end  (ao_counter_wait_t * x);
 ```

-Begins or ends, respectively, the waiting for a counter match.
+Begins or ends, respectively, a waiting for a counter match.